TheMaster1127/HTH/README.md

 So far, HTH supports:

-- Gui - Buttons, Text, Edit and Picture - which will encode a base64 in the HTML file so you won't need the original picture anymore
+- Gui - Buttons, Text, Edit and Picture - which will encode as base64 in the HTML file so you won't need the original picture anymore
 - GuiContol
-- Hotkyes but simple like you can still do almost all combinations like Ctrl+Alt+Shift+AlmostAnyKey or Shift+Up or just even one key
+- Hotkeys but simple like you can still do almost all combinations like Ctrl+Alt+Shift+AlmostAnyKey or Shift+Up or just even one key

 ```ahk
 !+^g::